 - Roof material: Polycarbonate costs less, but is the least attractive.
 Glass is next.
 If you choose a solid roof, cost will be higher.
 The most elegant conservatories and orangeries feature tile and slate roofing.

-- Glazing: You’ll be presented with many glass options including solar reflective or other type of anti-sun glass, double glazing with low-E glass for energy efficiency, security glass, safety/shatterproof glass, decorative or obscure glass, self-cleaning glass and other choices.
+- Glazing: You’ll be presented with many glass options including solar reflective or other type of anti-sun glass, double glazing with low-E glass for energy efficiency, security glass, safety/shatterproof glass, decorative or obscure glass, self-cleaning glass and other choices – if you’re feeling overwhelmed, our replacement windows buying guide can help get you started.

 The law allows you to make minor alterations to your home.
 According to the UK Planning Portal, “Adding a conservatory to your house is considered to be permitted development, not needing an application for planning permission.”